MagellaX/StreamAttn/README.md

 - PyTorch 2.0+
 - CUDA: fp16 and bf16 supported via SDPA (flash backend where available).
 Triton kernel requires CUDA.
 - CPU: falls back to SDPA with fp32 compute for correctness and stability.
-- Distributed: query sharding is supported in the fused module for multi-GPU; ring/star provide long-context strategies.
+- Distributed: query sharding is supported in the fused module for multi-GPU; ring/star provides long-context strategies.

 ## Roadmap